Bálint Hóman

 Bálint Hóman (29 December 1885 – 2 June 1951) was a Hungarian scholar and politician who served as Minister of Religion and Education twice: between 1932 and 1938 and between 1939 and 1942.
-He died in prison in 1951 for his support of the fascistic invasion of the Soviet Union and antisemitic legislation activity as part of the Axis alliance in World War II.
+He died in prison in 1951 for his support of the Nazi invasion of the Soviet Union and antisemitic legislation activity as part of the Axis alliance in World War II.

 Academic career

 He was born into a Roman Catholic family.
 He finished his studies in Budapest.
 He started his career when he was still a student, working for the University Library of Budapest.
 He was appointed director of the National Széchényi Library in 1922, and of the Hungarian National Museum in 1923, a position he held until 1932.

 Hóman produced several serious scholarly works.
 The centre of his research was the history of the Hungarian nation during the Middle Ages.
 Initially he dealt with economic history, social history and the auxiliary sciences of history.
 He wrote about Hungarian towns during the Árpád era, social classes, the first state tax and about the Magyar tribes who migrated to the Carpathian Basin.
 He authored a massive work entitled History of the Hungarian Currency 1000–1325, in which he systematized the Hungarian currency during the Middle Ages' chronology, metrology and history.
 His other key solo publication was The Finance, Affairs and Economic Policy of the Kingdom of Hungary During the Reign of Charles Robert.

 He published many essays and books together with fellow scholar Gyula Szekfű.
 Their most prominent work was a well-regarded Hungarian History.

 According to Hóman's point of view, it was necessary in this historical analysis to consider the ancient Hungarian words, the Sumerian and Hattian–Hurrian literary monuments.